BMO777/nosql-challenge/README.md

 # nosql-challenge

-CSV's are imported using "mongoimport" command from Mongodb to import a collection to a mogodb database in this case called uk_food, the collection within the database is called establishments.
+Json file in the resources folder is imported using "mongoimport" command from Mongodb to import a collection to a mogodb database in this case called uk_food, the collection within the database is called establishments like the json file.

 Using pymongo python library in the jupyter notebook file with setup_starter in its name, the establishments collection, is given a variable then: